dmouscher/nomic/rules-public.md

 Proposals are not allowed to distinguish those who voted for it, those who voted against it, or those who did not vote on it from each other.

 <sup>* Legal jargon was provided by Crorem, who shall if he chooses recieve the title, "The Loyal Linguist Of Legalese "</sup>

+## 345

+This proposal is made,
+to pass only this.
+That one can trade,
+their points if they wish.

+One cannot trade.
+if the result is debt.
+For a trade to be made,
+in #actions it must be set.